mreddyveera/mreddyveera/README.md

 ---

-I'm a **DevOps Engineer** with **4 years of IT experience** focused on building production-ready cloud infrastructure and automation solutions.
-My interests include Infrastructure as Code, CI/CD, Kubernetes, containerization, cloud security, and observability.
-I enjoy transforming manual operational processes into reliable, automated workflows while following DevOps and GitOps best practices.
+DevOps-focused engineer with **4 years of overall IT experience** and hands-on expertise in **AWS, Terraform, GitHub Actions, Docker, Kubernetes, and cloud automation**.
+I build reusable infrastructure modules, automate CI/CD pipelines, integrate **Trivy, Semgrep, and Gitleaks** for DevSecOps, and deploy containerized applications on **EKS and ECS**.
+Passionate about **Infrastructure as Code, Kubernetes operations, cloud security, observability, and production-grade automation** that improves reliability and reduces manual operational effort.

 ---